wombatsecurity/ember-component-showcase/README.md

 ```

 ## Usage with nested addons
-the `setupPreprocessorRegistry` hook will only act on its [direct parent's content](https://github.com/ember-cli/ember-cli/issues/6670).
+The `setupPreprocessorRegistry` hook will only act on its [direct parent's content](https://github.com/ember-cli/ember-cli/issues/6670).
 So to traverse for example a 'dummy' app's templates, you must manually import it into `ShowcaseBroccoli` by adding your own hook to `index.js`:
 ```
   setupPreprocessorRegistry: function(type, registry) {
     ShowcaseBroccoli.import(registry);
   },
 ```

 ## How does it work?